 Five Signs of Bad Coaching

 Coaches get results when they have a step-by-step system to follow.
 If they just wing it, they go around in circles and accomplish nothing.
 However, bad coaches are more than a waste of your time.

 - Bad coaches give you recommendations that help themselves.
 “You are only afraid of giving talks because your speeches are bad.
 You should pay me $1000 to write each speech for you.”
 “After our coaching session, I’d like to talk to you about a loan, okay?”
 Bad coaches think, “If I can make him dependent on me, he’ll do whatever I want.”

 - Bad coaches are poor listeners.
 They say things like, “Sorry, I was looking at my phone.
 What’d you say?”
+“You know, I had that problem when I lived in Ohio.
+Have you been there?”
 “I have to stop you here because our time’s up.”

 - Bad coaches criticize you.”That’s a silly thing to say.”
-“There’s no reason for you to be afraid of your staff.”
+“There’s no reason for you to be afraid of them.”
 “Your answer explains why you’re failing.”

 - Good coaches are skilled listeners who make you feel understood.
 They are interested in what you have to say.
 “Ah!
 Okay, makes sense.
 Thanks for telling me about that.”